cramaechi/craps-game/README.md

 Sample Output:
 ```
-The player's winning probability is: 49.01%
+The player's winning probability is 49.01% over the long run.

 ```